-• All sodium water quality monitoring requirements prescribed by legislation were conducted within the required frequency.
+All sodium water quality monitoring requirements prescribed by legislation were conducted within the required frequency.

-Section 13-8 of Schedule 13, O.Reg.170/03 requires that the the Owner and the Operating Authority ensure that a treated water sample is taken every 60 months and is tested for sodium.
-Records provided by the OA and reviewed during the the inspection, indicate that the OA conducted sampling for sodium on January 7, 2013 and achieved a result of 6.46 mg/L,which complied with the Ontario Drinking Water Quality Standard of 20 mg/L.
+Section 13-8 of Schedule 13, O.Reg.170/03 requires that the Owner and the Operating Authority ensure that a treated water sample is taken every 60 months and is tested for sodium.
+Records provided by the Owner and reviewed during the inspection, indicate that the OA conducted sampling for sodium on January 8, 2018 with a result of 7.41 mg\L.